 Both the standard Q3 and Q3 Sportback SUVs are now available with plug-in hybrid power; prices start from £39,960

-The Audi Q3 and Audi Q3 Sportback SUVs are the latest models in the German brand’s range to be offered with its TFSI e plug-in hybrid powertrains.
+The Audi Q3 and Audi Q3 Sportback are two of the more recent models in the German brand’s range to be offered with its plug-in hybrid TFSI e powertrains.
 The others include the latest generations of the A3 hatchback, the A6, A7 and A8 executive cars and the Q5, Q7 and Q8 SUVs.

 Audi Q3 TFSI e engine, battery, range, power and charging

 All Q3 hybrid versions and trim levels use the '45 TFSI e' drivetrain, which combines a 1.4-litre petrol engine making 148bhp with a 114bhp electric motor for a total output of 242bhp.
 It's essentially the same hardware seen in the Cupra Leon e-Hybrid, Skoda Octavia vRS iV and Volkswagen Golf GTE, as well as the Volkswagen Tiguan eHybrid, SEAT Tarraco e-Hybrid and Cupra Formentor e-Hybrid SUVs.

 Acceleration from 0-62mph takes 7.3 seconds in the electrified Q3 and top speed is 130mph.
 Audi claims the plug-in Q3 can return up to 176mpg and emits 37g/km of CO2 in entry-level Technik trim, but all other versions of both the SUV and coupe-SUV emit a slightly higher 44g/km of CO2 and return up to 148mpg economy.